Wednesday, 5 March 2025

-Pressure fermenting can be tricky - especially when you're first starting out and grappling with some of the different concepts and potential problems along the way.
+Pressure fermenting can be tricky - especially for beginners who are often grappling with some of the different concepts and potential problems along the way.

-One of the questions I found I was asking myself during my first pressure fermentation was whether or not I had a leak in my Fermzilla pressure fermenter, or if the gas is being absorbed back into the beer which is causing a reduction in pressure in the fermenter.
+One of the questions we were asking during our first pressure fermentations was whether or not we had a gas leak, or if the gas is being absorbed back into the beer which is causing a reduction in pressure in the fermenter?

 Leaks aren't so bad during the actual fermentation - you will need to have a spunding valve attached to your fermenter to help regulate the pressure in the fermenter, so a small leak elsewhere won't actually be noticed until after the fermentation has completed and pressure is no longer being built inside the fermenter by the yeast.

-This is what happened to me after my first pressure fermentation - the spunding valve did it's job, and showed the 10psi of pressure it was set to, and any excess was vented out via the spund valve as it should.
-My problems began after fermentation had completed, and I saw a reduction in pressure to 0 psi overnight.
-I'd reconnect my gas - re-pressurise the fermenter and leave it again.
-I couldn't hear any gas leaks, nor could I see any bubbles forming/popping after spraying the entire lid several times with a soapy solution.
+This is what happened to us after our first pressure fermentation - the spunding valve did it's job, and held the 10psi of pressure it was set to, and any excess was vented out via the valve as it should.
+Our problems began after fermentation had completed, when we saw a reduction in pressure to 0 psi overnight.
+We'd reconnect the gas - re-pressurise the fermenter (a FermZilla) and leave it again.
+We couldn't hear any gas leaks, nor could we see any bubbles forming/popping after spraying the entire lid several times with a soapy solution.
 Sure enough, the next day the pressure would have dropped to 0 psi again.

-I continued this process during a cold crash as well and had the same results - and I think I now have the answer to this question based on this experience.
+We continued this process of re-pressurising the fermenter during a cold crash as well and had the same results - and we think we now have the answer to this question based on this experience.

 If the pressure is dropping to 0 psi - it's a leak.
 Plain and simple.